 In Weipa, Rio Tinto operates under three Aboriginal agreements: the Western Cape Communities Co-existence Agreement (WCCCA), the Ely Bauxite Mining Project Agreement (EBMPA) and the Weipa Township Agreement.
 These Agreements capture the aspirations of the business and Traditional Owners to work together to create long term mutual value and outline formal consultation processes between the company and the Traditional Owners of the land on which we operate.
 They lay the foundation for intergenerational benefits and sustainable economic, cultural, social and environmental outcomes for the signatory Traditional Owner Groups and communities - including education, employment, training, and cultural heritage management.

-The Weipa port can service post-Panamax vessels up to a capacity of 88,000 tonne cargoes.
-Some product is shipped to international customers but the majority of Weipa bauxite is supplied to the Queensland Alumina Limited and Yarwun refineries, both located in Gladstone, Queensland.
+Bauxite from Weipa is shipped to international customers but the majority of Weipa bauxite is supplied to the Queensland Alumina Limited and Yarwun refineries, both located in Gladstone, Queensland.
 These refineries produce alumina as feedstock for Australian aluminium smelting operations and for sale on the international market.

-Rio Tinto (formerly Comalco) has mined and shipped bauxite from Weipa since 1963.
-The original bauxite reserves are gradually being depleted and with continued demand for bauxite, the business has identified significant reserves south of the Embley River.
+Rio Tinto (formerly Comalco) has mined and shipped bauxite from Weipa since 1963 and with the original bauxite reserves gradually being depleted and with continued demand for bauxite, the business has identified significant reserves south of the Embley River.
+The Amrun lease area is also under the Western Cape Communities Co-existence Agreement.
 A key milestone for the future of the Weipa operations was reached with the Rio Tinto Board approving funding for the Amrun project in late 2015.
 Construction on the project is well under way with first shipment planned for the first half of 2019.

 Rio Tinto is a major contributor to the regional economy on the Western Cape, including significant investment in local infrastructure to support the Weipa township.
 The Weipa Town Authority manages the township with the support of local Traditional Owners under the Weipa Township Agreement.
 The Authority is made up of elected community representatives, a Traditional Owner representative and appointed Rio Tinto Aluminium Weipa personnel.
 The operation’s biggest contribution to the Western Cape community is through employee wages, taxes and royalties.